6. Objecting to planning proposals

-If you think you may be affected detrimentally by the work proposed in a planning application, you are entitled to object.
+If you think you may be affected detrimentally by the work proposed in a planning application, you can object.

 Finding out about a planning application

 If the owner of a property near you proposes building works, we may require that they 'give notice' of their plans.
-The application is 'advertised' to adjoining owners and occupiers via mail, a public notice is placed on the site and sometimes an ad is placed in the paper.
+The application is 'advertised' to adjoining owners and occupiers in the form of a notice by mail, a public notice is placed on the site and sometimes an ad is placed in the paper.

 How to object